Program Code: B314 – Distance, Timmins Campus (CS) – OntarioLearn

 Our distance education programs allow you to complete scheduled lectures and discussions live online or complete unscheduled learning exercises and resources at any time convenient to you.
 This “virtual campus” allows us to provide great support from professors, facilitators, student services, advising and accommodations are all available to you to assist you through your program.

-If you are interested in completing post-secondary education, but cannot commit to full time studies, our alternative and flexible learning opportunities through Continuing Education allows you to select from hundreds of courses and programs, with the ability to study on your own time.
-Some classes are part of full programs, and some are single courses.
-We also deliver Micro-credentials to help you specialize your expertise.
+If you are interested in post-secondary education but cannot commit to full time studies, our alternative and flexible learning opportunities allows you to select from hundreds of courses and programs with the ability to study on your own time.
+Some classes are part of full programs and some are single courses.
+We also deliver micro-credentials to help you specialize your expertise.

 Does Northern College sound like a good fit for you?